addiwei/Springboard/Capstone1/README.md

     5) Jupyter Notebook 5 - Modeling on the text data exclusively
     6) Jupyter Notebook 6 - Combined modeling on numeric + text data
 4. youtube data file (1000 rows of data)
+5. new-requirements.txt lists the packages and versions utilized for the project

 ### Getting Started / Requirements
 1. Requires Python (at least 3.0), Jupyter Notebook, Python machine learning libraries (Please see new-requirements.txt for a list of packages and versions required)